“Article ‘De Morgen’ on Nigerian Mission opens with our quote”

 For every corporate phone your employee owns, we are going to recover a scrap phone in emerging economies.
 This way your telephone becomes resource neutral.
 These impact-free phones are a clear message to the world, your firm cares about the environment and circularity.

+Our initial idea was collecting phones and raising awareness through a competition-based school campaign.
 Because a video says more than a thousand words.
-In one minute, you can see what we did last year as an awareness raising campaign in schools.
+In one minute, you can see what we wanted to do.